meowr/cp_dropbox/README.md

+# Week 1 Project - Dropbox

-# This is a prototype of the Dropbox iPhone app.
+This is an interactive prototype of the Dropbox iPhone app.

 Time spent: 6 hours spent in total